RandomClunk/gats-scripts/README.md

 ___
 I quit gats on 6/22/2021.
 This repo contains all the scripts I wrote in my gats time.
 Some work, some don't, some are outdated.
 Enjoy.
 ___
+If you have noticed I used a sript that isn't on here, open an issue to let me know so I can add it.
+___
 # Scripts
 | Name | Description |
 | ---- | ----------- |